 "Although this principle [that the length of a prison sentence is normally reduced in the light of a plea of guilty] is very well established, the extent of the appropriate "discount" has never been fixed.
 In Buffery ([1992] 14 Cr.
 App.
 R. (S) 511) Lord Taylor CJ indicated that "something in the order of one-third would very often be an appropriate discount", but much depends on the facts of the case and the timeliness of the plea.
 In determining the extent of the discount the court may have regard to the strength of the case against the offender.
 An offender who voluntarily surrenders himself to the police and admits a crime which could not otherwise be proved may be entitled to more than the usual discount.
 (Hoult (1990) 12 Cr.
 App.
 R. (S) 180; Claydon (1993) 15 Cr.
 App.
-R. (S) 526) and so may an offender who, as well as pleading guilty himself, has given evidence against a co-accused (Wood [1997] 1 Cr.
+R. (S) 526 ) and so may an offender who , as well as pleading guilty himself, has given evidence against a coaccused (Wood [1997] 1 Cr.
 App.
-R. (S) 347) and/or given significant help to the authorities (Guy [1992] 2 Cr.
+R. (S) 347 ) and/or given significant help to the authorities (Guy [1992] 2 Cr.
 App.
 R. (S) 24).
 Where an offender has been caught red handed and a guilty plea is inevitable, any discount may be reduced or lost (Morris [1998] 10 Cr.
 App.
 R. (S) 216; Landy [1995] 16 Cr.
 App.
-R. (S) 908) .
-Occasionally the discount may be refused or reduced for other reasons, such as where the accused has delayed his plea in an attempt to secure a tactical advantage (Hollington [1985] 85 Cr.
+R. (S) 908 ) .
+Occasionally the discount may be refused or reduced for other reasons. such as where the accused has delayed his plea in an attempt to secure a tactical advantage (Hollington [1985] 85 Cr.
 App.
 R. 281; Okee [1998] 2 Cr.
 App.
 R. (S) 199.)
-Similarly, some or all of the discount may be lost where the offender pleads guilty but adduces a version of the facts at odds with that put forward by the prosecution , requiring the court to conduct an inquiry into the facts (Williams [1990] 12 Cr.
+Similarily, some or all of the discount may be lost where the offender pleads guilty but adduces a version of the facts at odds with that put forward by the prosecution, requiring the court to conduct an inquiry into the facts (Williams [1990] 12 Cr.
 App.
 R. (S) 415.)
 The leading case in this area is Costen [1989] 11 Cr.
 App.
-R. (S) 182, where the Court of Appeal confirmed that the discount may be lost in any of the following circumstances : (i) where the protection of the public made it necessary that a long sentence, possibly the maximum sentence, be passed; (ii) cases of 'tactical plea', where the offender delayed his plea until the final moment in a case where he could not hope to put up much of a defence, and (iii) where the offender has been caught red-handed and a plea of quilty was practically certain"
+R. (S) 182, where the Court of Appeal confirmed that the discount may be lost in any of the following circumstances: (i) where the protection of the public made it necessary that a long sentence, possibly the maximum sentence, be passed; (ii) cases of 'tactical plea', where the offender delayed his plea until the final moment in a case where he could not hope to put up much of a defence, and (iii) where the offender has been caught red-handed and a plea of quilty was practically certain ....."

 In this case it is obvious that accused was indeed caught red-handed and could not come up with much of a defence.
+The Court notes that a guilty plea was filed even while the Court was sitting as a Court of Criminal Inquiry.